 Pests commonly infest leafy-greens like napa cabbage.
 Oftentimes, conventionally grown napa may have been subjected to insecticidal sprays.
 Therefore, wash thoroughly in cold running water followed by soaking in saline-water for about 30 minutes.
 Rinse again in clean water before using.

 At home, store napa cabbage as you would do for other greens, inside the refrigerator set at high relative humidity.
 Use it while farm fresh to get maximum health benefits.
-Otherwise, napa should be stored inside the refrigerator for later use.
+Otherwise, napa should be stored in the refrigerator for later use.

 Trim off base and remove discolored outer leaves.
 Wash the whole vegetable in cold water.
 Gently pat dry, or place it upside down until all the water drained out.

 To prepare, trim its base using a paring knife.
 Then, pulling by hand, separate leaves from the base.
-Thus, once you break up its leaves and stalk, you may want them to add to variety of recipes either combined or separately.
+Thus, once you break up its leaves and stalk, you may want them to add to a variety of recipes either combined or separately.

 Here are some of the preparation tips: